chargebyte/chargebyte-docs/docs/source/getting_started.rst

   used for storing update bundles, logs, etc.
 - After connecting the Charge controller to the power supply, the U-Boot bootloader starts the currently active slot managed by RAUC.
-- The LED status indicators on the Charge controller provide information about the current status of the boot process.
+- The LED status indicators on the carrier board provide information about the current status of the boot process.
 - EVerest is automatically started with the default configuration of chargebyte after the boot process is completed.
 The initial configuration is explained in the `Initial Configuration`_ section.